 Become a Figurehead for Your Company or Industry

 The goal here is to be so recognizable, so indispensable, and so trusted in your industry that you are the face of what you have put your life’s work into.
 This may come in the form of being your company’s spokesperson, or maybe you become the go-to person that news stations reach out to when your company has a story.
 Becoming a respected authority in your field can go a long way on your professional path.

 Find Career Stability

 People who have been freelancing, working temporary jobs, or just come from a rocky industry may set their primary goal as getting a permanent position.
 From there, the long-term goal may be to see themselves secured in a stable career.
-This shows commitment and a willingness to be in it for the long-haul.
+This shows a willingness to commit to a position for the long-haul.